fazland/FazlandElasticaBundle/Resources/doc/setup.md

 ```

 Each defined type is made available as a service, and in this case the service key is
-`fos_elastica.index.app.user` and is an instance of `Elastica\Type`.
+`fazland_elastica.index.app.user` and is an instance of `Elastica\Type`.

-FOSElasticaBundle requires a provider for each type that will notify when an object
+FazlandElasticaBundle requires a provider for each type that will notify when an object
 that maps to a type has been modified.
 The bundle ships with support for Doctrine and
 Propel objects.